 - Situational judgement tests - how you respond in common sense situations.

 Download this example assessment task to practice for assessment centres.

 At my interview I have to do a psychometric test.
 What can I do to prepare?

-There are many standard psychometric tests used by employers available free online for you to practise with.
+There are many standard psychometric tests used by employers available free online for you to practice.
 Prospects has information on testing and links to a number of practice websites such as www.assessmentday.co.uk, www.psychometrictests.org and www.practiceaptitudetests.com.

 I get nervous when speaking in public.
 How do I cope with delivering a 5 minute presentation?